 HRC continues to have concerns about various threats to our spotted owl population, represented primarily by barred owls, but also including West Nile Virus, potential poisoning threats from trespass and marijuana grows on adjacent ownerships, and Sudden Oak Death.
 Individually or in concert these stressors have the potential to reduce or eliminate the HRC spotted owl population and its habitat regardless of HCP effects.
-At present, the actual effect of these factors on our population is unknown, although the negative effects of the barred owl invasion are well-documented throughout the range of the northern spotted owl.
+At present, the actual effect of these other factors on the HRC spotted owl population is unknown, however, the negative effects of the barred owl invasion have been well-documented throughout the range of the northern spotted owl.

-We currently recommend continuing the same monitoring strategies for the 2023 season.
+We currently recommend continuing the same monitoring strategies for the 2024 season.